ELOPING

 Find your vendors

-Other vendors you should consider are a videographer, a florist, a hair and makeup artist, and someone to provide some food.
+Other vendors you should consider are a florist, a hair and makeup artist, and someone to provide some food.
 Again, we can help you with local recommendations of the best vendors.

 The Outer Hebrides has many accommodation options, from country hotels to cool Air BnBs to glamping pods.
 Accommodation does book up quickly in the summer months, so don’t hesitate in choosing where to stay.
 When eloping, you will likely spend more time in your accommodation than if you were having a traditional wedding.
 Hence, we think it’s important to pick somewhere really special, and remember it’s going to feature in your wedding photos, so you want it to look cool.